 Co-Founder, New Citizenship Project.
-Former Chair and current Trustee of the Food Ethics Council
+Former Chair of the Food Ethics Council

 Jon Alexander is co-founder of the New Citizenship Project, a strategy and innovation company on a mission to support the shift in the dominant story of the individual in society from Consumer to Citizen.